andysvints/X-ADCommander/README.md

 ## Requirements

 - PowerShell 5.1 or PowerShell 7+ (PowerShell Core)
-- If you plan to manage Active Directory from the host, the ActiveDirectory module (part of RSAT) must be available on that system.
+- The ActiveDirectory module (part of RSAT) must be available on the system.
+- Active Directory Web Services (ADWS) must be running on domain controllers configured in the module (see step 4 below), and its default port TCP 9389 must be reachable from the system running the module.
-- Appropriate network connectivity and credentials for the forests/domains you will manage.
+- You must have appropriate credentials for the forests/domains you will manage.

 ## Installation